-The Ištvanović family had already traveled half the world by the time they reached Ellis Island from Buenos Aires on 23 July 1904.
-Most likely Rudari Roma originally from the city of Šabac in northwestern Serbia, their surname had been latinized as 'Estevanovich' after migrating to Argentina in the early 1900s but their ever-roaming spirit remained.
+The extended Ištvanović family had already traveled half the world by the time they reached Ellis Island from Buenos Aires on 23 July 1904.
+Most likely Mačvaya Roma originally from the city of Šabac in northwestern Serbia, their surname had been latinized as ‘Estevanovich’ after migrating to Argentina in the early 1900s, but their ever-roaming spirit remained.
 Stepping aboard the S.S.
-Tennyson for a month-long, 7500 nautical mile journey across the Atlantic, this group of 20 were venturing together to join a scattered but resilient network of Roma peoples who had already established a foothold in North America.
-But to join their family and friends in St. Louis, the group would first have to carefully navigate and overcome obstacles they immediately faced while trying to enter the Golden Door.
-Upon landing, the entire group was detained, held for special inquiry, and each family member was summarily declared a "Likely Public Charge".
-Although they would hire legal council, successfully present additional family members to testify on their behalf, and produce supporting documentation to fight the claim, they were unable to overcome unwritten law which singled out Roma for exclusion.
+Tennyson for a month-long, 7000 nautical mile journey across the Atlantic, this group of 20 were venturing together to join a scattered but resilient network of Roma peoples who had already established a foothold in North America.
+To join their family and friends in St. Louis, the group would first have to carefully navigate and overcome obstacles they immediately faced while trying to enter the Golden Door.
+Upon landing, however, the entire group was detained, held for special inquiry, and each family member was summarily declared a “Likely Public Charge”.
+Although they would hire legal counsel, successfully present additional family members to testify on their behalf, and produce supporting documentation to fight the claim, they were unable to overcome unwritten law which singled out Roma for exclusion.
 As they waited in legal limbo, heads of each family filed several formal appeals to overturn the decision, to no avail.
-Sherman captured at least three portraits of the family during their 10+ weeks in detention before a final deportation order was handed down, blocking their entry and returning the entire group to Argentina.
+Sherman captured at least three photo portraits of the family during their 10+ weeks in detention before a final deportation order was handed down, blocking their entry, and returning the entire group to Argentina.

 Sherman’s Serbian Gypsies portraits taken at Ellis Island would serve as photo stock for visually illustrating the face of Roma exclusion in the press, books, magazines, as well as for lantern slides accompanying public lectures.
 The public could then rest assured that immigration authorities were keeping America safe from the “Gypsy menace”.